 While you can do both, it’s seldom advisable.
 You don’t want YouTube to cannibalize potential hits (and other actions) from your company’s online home.
 The truth is that each approach has advantages and disadvantages.

 People use YouTube every day.
 They’re comfortable with it, and if they’re looking for video content, it’s their first port of call.
-Every day, people collectively watch hundreds of millions of hours of videos on YouTube, and if your clip is highly sharable, it could gain traction.
+Every day, people collectively watch hundreds of millions of hours of videos on YouTube, and if your clip is highly shareable, it could gain traction.
 On YouTube, you also can add metadata to your video to make it easier for this huge audience to find.
 On the other hand, YouTube has zero interest in your content.
 In fact, it prefers when people don’t watch the entire video because it means viewers are flitting from YouTube-hosted video to YouTube-hosted video, and therefore watching more ads.

 Hosting the video on your site automatically limits your video’s total reach.
 But there are advantages – quality over quantity, after all.
 You can: